railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 grant them certain access rights.
 Then try their access rights when you login as these users.
 Management defines these access rights as described in :ref:`ch-config`.

-.. note::  Changes to default access rights
+.. note::  Changes to Default Access Rights

 	New versions of OpenERP differ from earlier versions of OpenERP and Tiny ERP in this area: many groups have been predefined and access to many of the menus and objects are keyed to these